espruino/BangleApps/apps/tempmonitor/README.md

 Open and see a temperature in the screen
-Download the CSV file and process in your favourite spreadsheet software
+Download the CSV file and process in your favourite spreadsheet software if you have any problem enable the modedebug in code; v_mode_debug=1 or 2

 ## Features